Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Normalizations of intertwining operators

-\begin{rem} The first remark concerns \cite{Sh7}.
+As explained in Appendix \ref{sec.Frob}, the LLC for the split torus $T$ is based on the first isomorphism above.
+Thus, the resulting normalization of the Satake isomorphism $\Sc$ using $i$ is the natural one, in the sense that it is compatible with the LLC of tori.
+This is the normalization we use in this paper.

+However, as Shahidi pointed out to us, in his \emph{Euler Product} book \cite{L1}, Langlands had used \emph{the negative of the above natural isomorphism}, and Shahidi had adopted Langlands' normalization in his work.
+The effect of this choice of normalization is as follows.
+The Satake isomorphism induces a parametrization of the set of isomorphism classes of irreducible unramified representations of $G(F)$ with the set of semisimple conjugacy classes of $\widehat{G}$:

+The two different normalizations of $\Sc$ give two different bijections which differ from each other by the inverse operation on semisimple classes.
+This in turn leads to a different notion of local $L$-factors.
+More generally, using Langlands' normalization would also necessitate modifying the LLC for tori (composing with the inverse map), so as to ensure compatibility of the classification of unramified characters with that of general characters.

+In the setting of unramified representations, if we use the normalization of $\Sc$ preferred in this paper (instead of the one Langlands and Shahidi used), then in \cite[Theorem 3.5, (3.11)]{Sh7}, the representation $\tilde{\sigma}$ there should be replaced by $\sigma$.

+\item[(b)] Choice of Weyl group representatives.
 We write $\tl{w}^\Sh$ for the representative of $w$ used in \cite{Sh7}.
 As explained in the middle of \cite[p.~281]{Sh7}, $\tl{w}^\Sh$ is the same as the one given in \cite[p.~979]{Sh5} and \cite[p.~74]{KeSh}.
-Note that $\tl{w}^\Sh$ differs from $\tl{w}$ and is in fact the Langlands--Shelstad representative with respect to the splitting $\spl^- = (B,T,\{-X_\alpha\})$.
+Note that $\tl{w}^\Sh$ differs from the representative $\tl{w}$ used in this paper and is in fact the Langlands--Shelstad representative with respect to the splitting $\spl^- = (B,T,\{-X_\alpha\})$.
 For example, if $G = \SL_2$ and $\spl$ is the standard splitting, then we have

+A discussion of such issues about Weyl group representatives can also be found in \cite[Remark 8.2.1, p.~131--133]{Sh8}. \end{itemize}